Jomy10/qr-web/README.md

 ## Development
 This project has a development environment set up in VSCode.

 All source files exist in the `src` directory.
-Files in the `build` directory should never be touhed.
+Files in the `build` directory should never be touched.

 Using the [Run on save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension, `build.sh` is executeed whenever a file inside of the `src` directory is edited and all the necessary files are (build and) copied to the `build` directory.
 (Not the most efficient, but this is ok for a small project).